Shaga-Matula/Mastermind_PG/README.md

   * The git commands line codes below were used throughout development to push code to the remote repo:
   * git add <file> - Used to add the file(s) to the staging area before they are committed.
   * git commit -m “commit message” - This command was used to commit changes to the local repository queue ready for the final step.
-  * git push - This command was used to push all committed code to the remote repository on github and is then available to view remotly.
+  * git push - This command was used to push all committed code to the remote repository on github and is then available to view remotely.

 ## Deployment of This Project